turbot/tailpipe-docs/docs/manage/connection.md

 }
 ```

 A default connection, e.g. `connection.aws.default` always exists; it can be overridden in a `.tpc` file.
 Each plugin has its own default credential resolution.
-For AWS, credentials resolve in the SDK's order.
+Tailpipe defines a [connection type](reference/config-files/connection) for each plugin.